 If you get your coverage from certain religious employers, your plan may provide the contraception through a special accomodation.

 - Deny coverage for prescribed FDA-approved contraceptive methods (including prescribed over-the-counter contraceptive methods.)

 - Charge a copayment or coinsurance for an FDA-approved contraceptive method.

 - Limit you to certain contraceptives, such as generics only, without allowing you to ask for a waiver if your provider says your preferred contraceptive is medically appropriate.

 - Restrict, exclude, or reduce coverage or benefits on the basis of gender.

 - Impose benefit-waiting periods, limits or restrictions on prescription contraceptives they don't impose on other covered prescribed drugs and devices.

 What you pay

-You're responsible for any copayments and/or deductibles for prescription contraceptives and associated services, just as you are for other prescription drugs, devices, and/or services.
+If you have a grandfathered plan not covered by health reform, you may be responsible for any copayments, deductibles and coinsurance for prescription contraceptives and associated services, just as you are for other prescription drugs, devices, and/or services.